 They checked a broad sample of pages on the website, including the homepage and a selection of other pages utilising the various different templates.
-They used a free-to-use developer tool (https://www.deque.com/axe/) which checks each page against standard accessibility issues.
+They used a free-to-use developer tool (https://www.deque.com/axe) which checks each page against standard accessibility issues.
 A manual audit was also conducted.
-Each of the issues was logged, and an action plan formed and implemented for the website.
+Each issue was logged, and an action plan formed and implemented for the website.

 What we have done to improve accessibility

 We made the following improvements in September 2020: